Anti-Tragus Piercing: Benefits, Types, Healing, And Jewelry

 Like any piercing, there is a chance of swelling, pain, redness, and some mild crusties in anti-tragus piercing as well.
 In rare cases, infections may occur if proper aftercare is not followed (1).

-If the pain worsens, the discharge turns green or smelly, or if you experience fever and throbbing persistently, chances are that you have got an infected piercing.
-In such cases, it is wise to consult a healthcare professional immediately (1).
+If the pain worsens, the discharge turns green or smelly, or if you experience fever and persistent throbbing, chances are that you have an infected tragus piercing.
+Having a detailed knowledge of symptoms can allow you to seek the appropriate treatment as soon as possible.
+Consulting a healthcare professional immediately is also a wise choice (1).

 If you follow these instructions, you should be able to handle any side effects like a champ.
 Now, benefits and side effects aside, there is also the question of cost.
 Let us find out how much an anti-tragus piercing can set you back in the next section.